MechanicalJungle

 Once the individual strings are shaped into a solid, they become a single wire with greater strength because the individual strings equalize the pressure and have more ductility than separate strings.

-To further increase the strength of wire ropes, they are grouped and wound together to form cables, which add to their usefulness as a means of supports, providing lifting capacity and structural stability.
+To further increase the strength of wire ropes, they are grouped and wound together to form cables, which add to their usefulness as a means of support, providing lifting capacity and structural stability.
 A major factor in wire rope is the coating of the strands, which can be regular or limp.

-With regular lay or right and normal lay, the strands are wound from left to right with the strand laid in the opposites direction.
+With regular lay or right and normal lay, the strands are wound from left to right with the strand laid in the opposite direction.
 With the Lang Lat, the strings are wound in a single direction.

 The structure and design of wire rope produce a final product that has superior strength, excellent strength ductility, and the ability to handle constant bending stresses as well as weather resistance.